 Top 5 Commentaries on The Gospel of Matthew

 The last twenty years have witnessed a dramatic increase in the number and quality of biblical commentaries being published.
 With such a large number being published, it can be difficult to choose among them, but with the prices involved, it may also be necessary.
-In this post, I will briefly describe five of the most generally helpful commentaries available on the Gospel of Matthew, and by “helpful” I mean works that explain to the reader the meaning of the text not only within the individual biblical book, but within Scripture as a whole.
+In addition to Dr. Sproul’s commentary on the Gospel of Matthew, I will briefly describe five of the most generally helpful commentaries available, and by “helpful” I mean works that explain to the reader the meaning of the text not only within the individual biblical book, but within Scripture as a whole.
 Subsequent posts will offer recommendations for commentaries on the remaining books of Scripture.

 1. R. T. France — The Gospel of Matthew (New International Commentary on the New Testament, 2007).